-The prospect of getting hitched often gives a couple butterflies — about their enormous wedding budget.
+The prospect of getting hitched often gives a couple butterflies — about the enormous cost of their wedding.
 But marrying your special someone doesn’t have to mean going into debt.
-A wedding budget breakdown can help you prioritize which elements matter most to you, so you can achieve the wedding of your dreams without going overboard.
+A wedding planning and budget breakdown can help you prioritize which elements matter most to you, so you can achieve the wedding of your dreams without going overboard.

 Average Cost of a Wedding